DataDog/documentation/content/en/bits_ai/managing_incidents.md

 To generate an AI-assisted postmortem draft:

-1. Navigate to the incident which you’d like to generate a postmortem for in Datadog.
+1. Navigate to the incident which you'd like to generate a postmortem for in Datadog.
 2. Ensure that the incident is resolved and that its timeline has ten or more messages.
 3. Click the **Generate Postmortem** button.
-4. Select the either the out-of-the-box **General incident with AI content** template or a [custom template](#customize-postmortem-templates-with-ai-incident-variables) that you’ve created.
+4. Select the either the out-of-the-box **General incident with AI content** template or a [custom template](#customize-postmortem-templates-with-ai-incident-variables) that you've created.
 6. Allow up to one minute for the postmortem to be generated.
 Do not close the tab during this time.
 7. Review the generated postmortem.
 AI-generated postmortems serve as a first draft to help your incident responders get started, and they require human revisions.